kubermatic/docs/content/kubermatic/master/guides/installation/add_seed_cluster/_index.en.md

 These kubeconfig files **will not work** for setting up Seeds.
 {{% /notice %}}

-The Kubermatic repository provides a [script](https://github.com/kubermatic/kubermatic-installer/blob/master/kubeconfig-serviceaccounts.sh) that can be used to prepare a kubeconfig for usage in Kubermatic.
+The KKP repository provides a [script](https://github.com/kubermatic-labs/community-components/blob/master/helper/kubeconfig-kubermatic-serviceaccount.sh) that can be used to prepare a kubeconfig for usage in KKP.
 The script will create a ServiceAccount in the seed cluster, bind it to the `cluster-admin` role and then put the ServiceAccount's token into the kubeconfig file.
 Afterwards the file can be used in KKP.